 This course is only available for students in the BA International Studies.

-Culture: South and Southeast Asia introduces critical questions around cultural practices and cultural politics across contemporary South and Southeast Asia.
-The course offers critical analysis of some key conceptual categories that help understand questions of culture in the regions, such as the “modernity” versus “tradition” paradigm, the idea of a “South Asian” and a “Southeast Asian” region, notions of cultural politics, nationalism, globalization, diasporic cultures and so on.
-We question both ‘high culture’ as well as the cultural mechanisms of nation-states, heritage management, identity-formations, as well as questions of class, gender and the market that undercut the field of culture.
+Culture: South and Southeast Asia introduces critical questions around cultural practices and cultural politics in contemporary South and Southeast Asia.
+The course offers critical analysis of key conceptual categories that help understand questions of culture in the regions, such as the “modernity” versus “tradition” paradigm, the idea of a “South Asian” and a “Southeast Asian” region, notions of cultural politics, nationalism, globalization, diasporic cultures and so on.
+We question both “high culture” as well as the cultural mechanisms of nation-states, heritage management, identity formation, language development, as well as questions of class, gender and the market which undercut the field of culture.
 An important dimension of the course is to open up questions of culture to the pushes and pulls of the nation, communities and individual negotiations in South and Southeast Asia.
-Lectures explore connected themes from both South and Southeast Asian perspectives as well as comparatively.
-Designed in five inter-related themes with individual lectures spanning South and Southeast Asia alternatively, the course expects students to gain critical tools in both understanding and questioning cultural forms, structures and politics.
+The lectures explore connected themes from both South and Southeast Asian perspectives as well as comparatively.
+Covering five inter-related themes with individual lectures on South and Southeast Asia by turns, the course expects students to gain critical tools in both understanding and questioning cultural forms, structures and politics.

 The timetable is available on the BA International Studies website.

 Mode of instruction

 Lectures are held every week, with the exception of the midterm exam week.
 Weekly lectures will cover issues both inside and outside the readings.

 Tutorials are held once every three weeks, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 If you are unable to attend a session, please inform your tutor in advance, providing a valid reason for your absence.
 Being absent without notification and valid reason or not being present at half or more of the tutorial sessions will mean your assignments will not be assessed, and result in a 1.0 for the tutorial (30% of the final grade).